project-ivi/ivi/README.md

 ### Test

-To have tests auto-evaluate use `npm run test`.
-This will rerun all tests if any test code changes.
+To run tests use `npm run test`.
+If you'd like to keep the test runner open use 'npm run test-w`. the `-w` is for "watch".
+Using the watch option will cause tests to reevaluate given any changes to test code.

-Sometimes `npm run test` won't immediately run tests.
-This is often the case if tests have not changed between runs.
-It will still start the test enivronment.
-You can optionally start with `npm run test a` which will run all tests regardless of state.

 ## Features
 ### Supported